Updated: Jul 28

 The positive evolution of international market expansion plans made by Spanish founders, that we are now seeing, taking the leap of faith and bringing their digital products and services to all corners of the world, may very well be partially the result of honest and valuable feed-back from prominent, international investors over the last couple of years.

-Peter Specht, investor at VC Creandum, expressed their strong interest in Spain but also his views on the Spanish founders' limited geographic focus in his post "Looking at the Spanish tech ecosystem from an international perspective", from November, 2018:
+Peter Specht, investor at VC Creandum, expressed their strong interest in Spain but also his views on the Spanish founders' limited geographic focus in his post "Looking at the Spanish tech ecosystem from an international perspective" (Nov 2018):

 "From a language and cultural perception, LATAM is often the first international market approached.
 However, for large international investors to be attracted to Spanish companies, we are often more intrigued by the boldness in terms of geographical markets — why not expand to the UK, the US, or Asia?"